grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/03 Checks.md

 ## Check for response body size

-If you want to verify the size of the response body, you can use a check like this:
+To verify the size of the response body, you can use a check like this:

 <CodeGroup lineNumbers={[true]}>